ibm-cloud-docs/openshift/openshift_clusters.md

    </tr>
    <tr>
    <td><code>--workers <em>&lt;number&gt;</em></code></td>
-   <td>Specify the number of worker nodes to include in the cluster.
-If you do not specify this option, a cluster with the minimum value of 2 is created.
+   <td>Specify at least 2 worker nodes to include in the cluster.
 For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).</td>
    </tr>
    <tr>
    <td><code>--version <em>&lt;major.minor.patch&gt;</em></code></td>